iree-org/iree-test-suites/torch_models/README.md

 - `--artifact-directory`: The directory to store any artifacts (e.g. compiled modules).
 Defaults to `./artifacts` in the current working directory.
-- `--force-recompile`: If set, forces recompilation of modules even if a cached compiled module already exists.
-Defaults to False.
-Useful for testing compiler changes.
+- `--cache-modules`: If set, caches modules between different test runs.
+This is useful when writing and debugging test cases.

 ## Tips

-- By default, the plugin caches all compiled modules and downloaded artifacts.
+- By default, the plugin does not cache compiled modules.
-  If you are doing compiler development, you always want to set the `--force-recompile` flag.
 If you are building tests, but not modifying module definitions, you should keep it on to not have compilation overhead.
-- The caching of modules and downloaded artifacts is predictable.
+- The caching of (artifacts modules, downloaded artifacts, generated irpas) is predictable.
 Look at the artifact class definition to find out how the particular artifact is cached.
+You can manually modify the artifact cache as long as you follow the caching behavior.
 - Every iree command is ran with "external-file-directory" as the cwd.
 So if you have any relative paths in your module definitions or test definitions, they are relative to that directory.